No-Trade-No-Life/Yuan/README.md

 - [@yuants/data-quote](libraries/data-quote) Level-1 quote data, specifically referring to a product's latest price and top-of-book market quotes.
 - [@yuants/data-interest-rate](libraries/data-interest-rate) Interest rate data.
 Interest refers to the charges incurred when traders hold positions through settlement points.
 It's commonly used in forex trading and CFD (Contract for Difference) trading, and also applies to funding rates in perpetual contracts.
 - [@yuants/data-account](libraries/data-account) Account and position data.
+- [@yuants/data-order](libraries/data-order) Order data.
+An order represents a buy or sell instruction submitted by a trader to the market.

 Legacy data models are maintained in [@yuants/data-model](libraries/data-model).
 We plan to split them into multiple specialized packages to reduce impact from non-core model changes.